lightbend/config/HOCON.md

  - ability to refer to another part of the configuration (set a value to another value)
  - import/include another configuration file into the current file
- - a mapping to a flat properties list such as Java's System properties
+ - a mapping to a flat properties list such as Java's system properties
  - ability to get values from environment variables
  - ability to write comments